• Facebook

 Origin: Yunnan, China.

-Floral and fruity, honey peach aroma.
+Dry leaves: Floral and fruity, honey peach aroma.
 Large leaves with some white buds.

 Liquor: Light golden-amber.